MPBA/pyphysio/RETHINK.md

 - Used __future__.division in the files

-- The algorithms work with rr in ms, have to transform to TimeSeries in s
+- The algorithms work with rr in ms, have to transform to Series in s

+- I will add a function to validate a Series for working with the library